-The Q45 5-17 VDC Externally Powered Transmitter is designed for low power operation for solar power applications.
+The Q45 is powered in one of 3 ways, depending on the version purchased.
+The 2-wire version is a 16-35 VDC powered transmitter.
+The battery powered unit is supplied with 2-"C" cell batteries.
+The 5-17 VDC Externally Powered Transmitter is designed for low power operation for solar power applications.
 Please verify the type of unit before connecting any power.

-WARNING: Do not connect AC line power to the PCB module.
+WARNING: Do not connect AC line power to the 2-wire module.
 Severe damage will result.